testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/if-condition.md

 ---
 title: "Adding If, Else, Else If Conditions in Test Cases"
-metadesc: "How to use if, else, and else if conditions as test steps while creating a test case in Testsigma"
+metadesc: "The conditional if lets you execute a set of steps based on a condition being true or false.
+Learn how to use these conditions in Testsigma"
 noindex: false
 order: 4.27
 page_id: "Adding If, Else, Else If Conditions in Test Cases"